cloudproject65/cloudproject65/README.md

-- 👋 Hi, This is where I keep my project for testing mobile/cloud text extraction and translation app.
+- 👋 Hi, This is where I keep my project of mobile/cloud text extraction and translation app.
 - 👀
 - 🌱
 - 💞️